 Designed by Minoru Yamasaki, the Fairmont Century Plaza in Los Angeles has been called “The Hotel of the Future.”
 Originally built in the 1960s and recently reopened after extensive refurbishing, this expansive hotel is known for its unique curved lines, including interior hallways.

 The Ritz-Carlton Maldives, Fari Islands – Maldives

 These aren’t just any overwater bungalows!
 The Ritz-Carlton Maldives, Fari Islands mimics the pristine lagoon it calls home with its stunning spherical design.
-The resort’s luxurious spa sits at the center, with its ring-shaped design making a true statement.
+This breathtaking resort in the Maldives has a luxurious spa that sits at the center, with its ring-shaped design making a true statement.